fugasi0410/furima_28358/README.md

 ### Association

-- has_many :sell_good dependent: :destroy
+- has_many :sell_goods dependent: :destroy
 - has_one :buyer dependent: :destroy